shulthz/bitshares.foundation/_workers/2020-01-spokesperson-and-legal-representative-part-1.md

 In short, this worker proposal comes with two options:

-- **No approval**: The BBF will not obtain the extension of its mandate and will have to withdraw from all existing legal agreements (e.g. with Huobi, Bittrex, Binance, etc.)
+- **No approval**: The BBF will not obtain the extension of its mandate and will have to withdraw from all existing legal agreements
-- **Approval given, and monthly fee is covered**: The mandate is granted and funded as long as the monthly fee can be paid
+- **Approval given, worker active**: The mandate is granted and considered funded as long as the monthly fee can be paid

 Furthermore, authorities and businesses require a point of contact with legal mandate.
 Otherwise, the community may face (uninformed) decisions made by third parties due to lack of communication with a community representative with legal mandate.